Salary Calculator Sweden

 This figure includes both part-time and full-time workers, and represents the basic salary along with additional compensation such as on-call hours.
 It's worth noting, however, that averages can be skewed by outliers.
 For a more representative understanding of what the typical Swedish worker earns, the median salary may be more useful.

 The most recent figures from SCB indicate that the median wage in Sweden is 36,700 kr per month, or 440,400 kr per year.
-Using our take-home pay calculator, this income corresponds to an after-tax salary of around 28,499 kr per month in Stockholm.
+This income corresponds to an after-tax salary of around 28,988 kr per month in Stockholm.

 Generally, actual minimum monthly wages exceed the minimum necessary for obtaining a Swedish work permit, thereby ensuring a reasonable living standard.
 Fair wage levels are established through collective agreements that take into account factors such as industry, role, and years of experience.
 Trade unions, which negotiate on behalf of the workforce, contribute to the effectiveness of this system in Sweden.